Who's behind the Wall Street protests?

 The Hungarian-American was an early supporter of the 2008 election campaign of Barack Obama, who will seek a second term as president in the November, 2012, election.
 He has long backed liberal causes - the Open Society Institute, the foreign policy think tank Council on Foreign Relations and Human Rights Watch.

-According to disclosure documents from 2007-2009, Soros' Open Society gave grants of $3.5 million to the Tides Center, a San Francisco-based group that acts almost like a clearing house for other donors, directing their contributions to liberal non-profit groups.
-Among others the Tides Center has partnered with are the Ford Foundation and the Gates Foundation.
+According to disclosure documents from 2007-2009, Soros' Open Society gave grants of $3.5 million to the Tides Centre, a San Francisco-based group that acts almost like a clearing house for other donors, directing their contributions to liberal non-profit groups.
+Among others the Tides Centre has partnered with are the Ford Foundation and the Gates Foundation.

 Disclosure documents also show Tides, which declined comment, gave Adbusters grants of $185,000 from 2001-2010, including nearly $26,000 between 2007-2009.

-Note: (This story was corrected to change the reference to Kalle Lasn)